Combo: Co-speech holistic 3D human motion generation and efficient customizable adaptation in harmony: Experiments

 \subsubsection{User Study}

 It is widely acknowledged that assessing the quality of generative tasks is inherently subjective.
-Despite that we have evaluated with multiple quantitative metrics, there remains a significant gap between such and human visual perception.
-To this end, we conduct a user study to compare our framework with two recent baselines, TalkSHOW and EMAGE.
+Despite that we have evaluated with multiple quantitative metrics, there remains a significant gap between such and human visual perception~\cite{GENEA, QPGESTURE}.
+To this end, we conduct rigorous user studies to compare our framework with three baselines: mocap recordings (GT), TalkSHOW~\cite{yi2023generating}, and EMAGE~\cite{liu2024emage} on BEAT2 dataset.